Need help?

 Do you print in RGB or CMYK?

 We print in CMYK.
-When providing artwork, the colour needs to be set as CMYK not RGB (RGB artwork will be converted to CMYK, as this could affect your colours).
+When providing artwork, the colour needs to be set as CMYK not RGB.
+Otherwise RGB artwork will be converted automatically to CMYK which may affect your colours.
+More information on this can be found in our Colour Support Guide.